THE GAME

 Version 3.5

-Enhanced AI, improved user interface, added a new Skilled difficulty level, added snake sounds to the game, and composed official music for the game by Zoe Wynns
+Enhanced AI, improved user interface, added a new Skilled difficulty level, added snake sounds to the game,

 Play against the AI, which presents a solid challenge without being overly difficult.
 It’s a slightly balanced experience, best for learning, and the dice can be a bit in your favor.
 Once you master and understand the strategy, you can move to skilled mode.